-Given the growing world-wide tendency towards the conclusion of regional and, yet more often, supra-regional FTAs, the EFTA States have since end of the 1990s begun to extend their free trade policy towards overseas partners.
-So far, FTAs have been concluded with Mexico, Singapore, Chile, the Republic of Korea, the SACU States (Southern African Customs Union: Botswana, Namibia, Lesotho, South Africa and Swaziland), Canada, Colombia, Countries of the Gulf Cooperation Council (GCC: Saudi Arabia, Bahrain, United Arab Emirates, Qatar, Kuwait and Oman), Peru, Hong Kong and the Central America States (Panama and Costa Rica).
+Given the growing worldwide tendency to conclude regional and indeed supra-regional FTAs, the EFTA states have since the end of the 1990s begun to orientate their free trade policy towards overseas partners.
+So far, FTAs are in force with Mexico, Singapore, Chile, the Republic of Korea, the SACU states (Southern African Customs Union: Botswana, Namibia, Lesotho, South Africa and Eswatini), Canada, Colombia, the Gulf Cooperation Council (GCC: Saudi Arabia, Bahrain, United Arab Emirates, Qatar, Kuwait and Oman), Peru, Hong Kong and the Central America states (Panama and Costa Rica; Guatemala) and the Philippines.
 Negotiations are currently ongoing with India, other Central America States, Thailand, Indonesia, Vietnam and Malaysia.
 A free trade agreement was signed with Ecuador on 25 June 2018, and with Indonesia on 16 December 2018.
 Negotiations are currently ongoing with India, Vietnam, Malaysia and the Mercosur states (Argentina, Brazil Paraguay and Uruguay).

-An overview of Switzerland's current network of free trade agreements as well as ongoing negotiations or negotiations in preparation is available under the heading "Free trade agreements" (List of Free Trade Agreements of Switzerland).
+An overview of Switzerland's current network of free trade agreements, as well as ongoing negotiations or negotiations in preparation is available under the heading ‘Free trade agreements’ (List of Switzerland’s Free Trade Agreements).

 These are the agreements with Estonia, Latvia, Lithuania, Poland, Slovakia, Slovenia and the Czech Republic (EU accession in 2004), Bulgaria and Romania (EU accession in 2007) and Croatia (EU accession in 2013).